 The Daily Reporter is now accepting submissions for its Top Projects of 2017.

 Top Projects is our chance to honor those in the industry — generals, subcontractors, architects, engineers and owners — whose projects met and exceeded expectations in 2017.
 Projects can be of all sizes and types.

-In addition to the awards dinner in May of 2017, we will celebrate all of our Top Projects winners in a special publication of The Daily Reporter.
+In addition to the awards dinner on May 17, 2018, we will celebrate all of our Top Projects winners in a special publication of The Daily Reporter.

 All entries must include an electronic version of a photo of the project and a COMPLETE list (with contact information) of contractors, architects, engineers, owners, subcontractors, project managers and suppliers involved in the project.

 Electronic sub-list preferred.
 For photos, please include who to credit for use.

 Hard copies can be mailed to: Jenny Byington, The Daily Reporter, 225 E. Michigan St., Suite 540, Milwaukee, WI 53202

 Questions?
 Call 414-225-1803 or email Jenny Byington at email@example.com.

 Nearly 700 of our closest friends were in attendance Tuesday at The Daily Reporter’s Top Projects of 2016 event at the Potawatomi Hotel & Casino in Milwaukee.